gysi/multi-llm-img-to-text-on-modal/.junie/guidelines.md

 - Include both positive and negative test cases
 - Test edge cases thoroughly

+### Environment Variables
+- Use a `.env` file for local configuration
+- Never commit the `.env` file to version control
+- Document all required environment variables in the README
+- Use Modal Secrets for sensitive information in production

 ### Deployment
-- Use Modal.com for deployment with `modal deploy src/lmdeploy/server.py`
+- Use Modal.com for deployment with `uv run modal deploy src/lmdeploy/server.py`
 - Test locally before deploying
 - Update documentation when deployment process changes
 - Monitor deployed application for errors and performance issues